Lchashen–Metsamor culture: Categorization

 The sixth stage, which arises from the local synthesis of Urartian culture, has been left out.

 Identity

-Archaeologists connect the Lchashen-Metsamor culture with the Etiuni tribal union attested in Urartian cuneiform.
+Archaeologists connect the Lchashen–Metsamor culture with the Etiuni tribal union attested in Urartian cuneiform.

 Later history

-The end of the culture begins in the 8th century BC when Argishti crossed the Araks River with his army.
-With the appearance of Urartian culture, a syncretic Lchashen-Metsamor VI layer emerges.
+The culture began declining in the 8th century BC when Argishti I, the king of Urartu, crossed the Araxes River with his army.
+Following the appearance of Urartian culture in the region, a syncretic Lchashen-Metsamor VI layer emerged.

 Paleogenetics

 An article by Damgaard (2018) dedicated to the genetic study of ancient inhabitants of the Eurasian steppes published the ancient DNA of two people from Lchashen burials.
 Samples included Y-DNA I2a2b-L596 and Mitochondrial DNA HV0a and J1b1a.